d-gamedev-team/gfm/README.markdown

   * OpenGL wrapper based on Derelict3
   * makes easier to use the OpenGL API correctly
   * including a matrix stack to replace fixed pipeline
+  * including compilation of a single source for multiple shaders

 *More to come*